Wake Forest University Visa Sponsorship Jobs USA

 - Positively influence colleagues and develop collaborative relationships with a wide range of people.

-- Knowledge and understanding of academic cultures, rules, and regulations.
+- Experience working in a higher education context, demonstrating knowledge and understanding of academic cultures, rules, and regulations.

 - Openness to feedback and a commitment to personal and professional growth.

-- Ability to represent the program and University in a professional manner.
+- Ability to represent the programs and the university in a professional manner.

 Accountabilities: